Look at your logo, grab a bunch of your brochures, now compare them to your website. Is your marketing consistent?

-Consistent message to your customers
+Consistent marketing to your customers

-Marketing 101 says that you need to be consistent with all your marketing efforts.
+Basic marketing says that you need to be consistent with all your marketing efforts.
 This is the way you build up your brand.
 If you think of the major brands in the world they all present consistency.
 This means a common theme through all your marketing material eg Brochures, Newspaper adverts, website, emails, flyers, receipts, business cards etc.

 No matter how small your business, you want to try and emulate that consistency in your products, services and your image.